Master in Astrophysics

 The expertise and skills gained through the program will open a range of career paths both in national and international environments, either within academia or in the private and public sectors.

-The call for applications for the academic year 2024/25 is now available here:
+The call for applications for the academic year 2025/26 is now open:

 More information on the application procedure is available here: